larispoli/immunoassay-lot-correction/README.md

 ## **How the Correction Works**

 ### **The Simultaneous Curve Fit**

-All standard curves in the dataset are fitted simultaneously using the drc package in R (Ritz et al. 2015).
-The package estimates a single set of shared shape parameters (upper asymptote, lower asymptote, slope, and for 5PL, asymmetry) from every standard curve data point across every plate in a single optimization.
-These are not averages of individual plate fits — they are the best-fit values that minimize the total residual error across the entire dataset.
-Each plate contributes to the shared shape proportionally to the number of standard points it provides.
+Every standard curve in the dataset is fitted at the same time in a single analysis using the `drc` package in R (Ritz et al. 2015), adapting the methodology described in Feng et al. (2019).
+The analysis finds one set of curve shape parameters (upper asymptote, lower asymptote, slope, and for 5PL, asymmetry) that best describes all the standard curves together.
+These are not averages of individual plate fits -- they are estimated from every standard curve data point across every plate in a single optimization.
+Each plate contributes proportionally: a lot with 26 plates has more influence on the shared shape than a lot with 4 plates.

-The only parameter allowed to vary per plate is the curve midpoint (ED50).
-This enforces the assumption that variation between plates manifests as a horizontal shift on the concentration axis — the curve slides left or right but retains the same shape.
-A sample producing a given signal would be assigned a higher or lower concentration depending on which plate it was run on, purely because of where that plate's curve sits on the x-axis.
+The only parameter allowed to differ between plates is the curve midpoint (ED50) -- the concentration at which the curve reaches 50% of its range.
+This enforces the assumption that variation between plates is a horizontal shift on the concentration axis.
+The curve slides left or right but keeps the same shape.
+A sample producing a given signal would get a higher or lower concentration depending on which plate it was run on, purely because of where that plate's curve sits on the x-axis.

+**Why all plates, not just the reference lot?** Using all plates to define the shared shape serves two purposes.
+First, it maximizes the data informing the shape estimate, making it more stable.
+Second, it allows the pipeline to detect plates that do not conform to the shared shape (outliers), which is a diagnostic function -- if a new lot's curves don't fit the shared model, the pipeline catches it.
+Once the reference lot is selected, the shift factor is calculated relative to that lot's median midpoint, but the shared shape comes from the full dataset.

+**Important:** If plates are added to the dataset and the pipeline is rerun, the shared shape parameters may change slightly because they now incorporate the new data.
+The corrected values will also shift slightly.
+However, as long as the same reference lot is maintained, the values remain on a consistent scale.
+Do not change the reference lot between runs unless a fundamental assay change requires it.

 ### **The Shift Factor**